Hugius/FabiEngine3D/README.md

 - You can also add 1 or more **AABBs** to the model.
 Every individual box has a position and size.
 - All AABBs are bound to the model's transformation (translation, rotation, scaling).
 - A mesh should be modeled so that the center is at the **lowest** vertex.
+- If you enable the "alpha removal" property, all transparent pixels in the diffuse map(s) will not be rendered.
+This is useful for transparent backgrounds for example.
+- If you enable the "instancing" property, the model will be rendered VERY efficiently if in large numbers.
+This option will also disable AABB's for this model.
+- The "level of detail" property is the name of another model representing a lower quality version of the current model.
 ### Normal mesh
 - **Mesh**: `OBJ` format mesh file from `game_assets\meshes`.
 - **Diffuse map**: colored 24bit/32bit `PNG` format image file from `game_assets\textures\diffuse_maps\`.